gomorpheus/morpheus-docs/getting_started/installation/singleNode/redhat.rst

 Next, we must install the package onto the machine and configure the morpheus services:

-..
-NOTE:: If installing on RHEL 8.0 or 8.1, ensure the PowerTools repo is enabled by running the command ``sudo dnf config-manager –set-enabled PowerTools`` prior to running the reconfigure step shown below.
-The reconfigure will fail if PowerTools is not enabled.
-RHEL 8.2+ enables PowerTools by default and this check should not be necessary in that case.

 .. code-block:: bash

   sudo rpm -i morpheus-appliance_x.x.x-1_amd64.rpm